gitjps/watsonassistant-nodered-gateway/README.md

 ![Node-RED Gateway](https://github.com/gitjps/watsonassistant-nodered-gateway/blob/master/gw.jpg)

 # Complete flow
-- WA determines the intent (e.g. "time") of an use input and extracts potentially entities (currently not used)
+- WA determines the intent (e.g. "time") of an user input and extracts potentially entities (currently not used)
 - depending on the intent a WA forms an object that is sent to the Cloud Functions action and subsequentially to the Node-RED flow
 - the object contains a field *request* (should be identical to the intent)
 - in the Node-RED flow the request from the gateway is routed to the corresponding sub-flow using a switch node, depending on the field msg.payload.request.
 In that sub-flow all the application logic can be performed and the result returned to the gateway and WA.
 In this case the logic is rasther simple, it just calls another service which returns the current time.